Font Encoder Object for FileMaker Pro | Go

 - ApplyTilde - Processes the tilde character for special

-functions such as encoding functions, encoding ASCII characters directly
+functions such as encoding functions, encoding ASCII characters directly, or generating

 - GS1 Encoding Options - The FNC1 may be encoded with ~1 in GS1-DataMatrix or GS1-QRCode when the tilde option is enabled.
 The FNC1 may also be encoded by surrounding the AI in parentheses.